 What qualifies a school for Beacon School status?

 It is important that each Beacon School identifies a dynamic Lead Teacher to take the initiative forward and coordinate Holocaust education at your school.
-The key aim for this teacher is to embed the Centre’s pedagogical approaches, teaching and learning materials into their schools, developing a Scheme of Work to evidence how this has been achieved.
+The key aim for this teacher is to embed the Centre’s pedagogical approaches, teaching and learning materials into their schools, developing a Scheme of Work/Learning to evidence how this has been achieved – and in context of COVID-19 ensure that this is adaptable for home-learning, online or blended learning or for original classroom use.

-Schools chosen for the programme will not be expected already to have a standard of exemplary Holocaust education embedded into their school teaching and learning programme.
-The idea is that being on the Beacon School programme is a process rather than an end point.
+Schools chosen for the programme will not be expected to already have an exemplary standard of Holocaust education embedded into their school teaching and learning programme.
+The idea is that being on the Beacon School programme is a process: a journey in partnership with the Centre, rather than an end point.
 What is required is a commitment to increasing expertise and teaching standards to advanced levels.
-The nominated Lead Teacher will be expected to have completed our full day CPD or book onto attend the CPD by the end of the summer term 2019.

 If you have any questions about the Beacon School programme, please email: firstname.lastname@example.org or call 0207 612 6437